matthewscharles/md-vessels/notes/example.md

-# Charles's studio config example
+# Studio config example with Jason Dasent

 This is an example developed in session with Jason.
 We were comparing my proposed syntax with a table as might be used in a screen reader context.